-Instead of open centers the first few weeks, I spend time during center time introducing each center in more detail.
-So I take the whole class (my new class only has 10 kids) and we sit on the floor or at the table in the center.
+Instead of open centers the first few weeks, I spend time during center time to introduce each center in detail.
+I do this with the whole class (my new class only has 10 kids) and we sit on the floor or at the table in the center.

 I introduce the center name, color, and symbol.
 We talk about the materials in the center, how to use them, who we could pretend to be, and how to clean up.
-Then the students played in that center for about 20 minutes or so.
-Then we go to another center and we do the same time.
+Then the students play in that center for about 20 minutes or so.
+After that, we go to another center and do the same time.

-After I have introduced each center once, the second time we go to the center as a class we review it.
+Once I have introduced each center once, the second time we go to the center as a class we review it.
 It takes about 5 minutes and then students play in that center for 25 minutes or so.
-Then we go to another center, review it, and play in that center.
+Next we go to another center, review it, and play in that center.

 Take the time to do this at the beginning of the year!
 It is NOT a waste of time.
-If you want students to pick a center and/or be able to stay in a center they need to teach them about the centers.
+If you want students to pick a center and/or be able to stay in a center, they need to be taught about the centers.
 It takes me about 10 days to do this (two centers a day, introducing each center then reviewing it the second time around).

-When it’s center time I place the center chart on the floor show students what’s new in each center, and student talk with each other.
+When it’s center time I place the center chart on the floor to show students what’s new in each center, and tell the students to talk about it with each other.
 My hope is that they find a friend to play with during centers.
 Students always have the option to play alone as well.

 In my class, STUDENTS PICK THEIR CENTERS.
 If I notice a student is going to the same center over and over I put something I know they will love in another center to get them to go somewhere else.
 I don’t write down what centers students pick.
 Some teachers do but I don’t.

 What happens when all the clips for one center are gone?
 The students have to pick another center to go to.
 Yes, some do get upset.
-I think it’s an important skill to learn that sometimes you can’t get what you want every time so making a second choice is ok.
+I think it’s an important skill to learn that sometimes you don’t get what you want and making a second choice is ok.